 Smoaks is a tiny town located in the state of South Carolina.
 With a population of 98 people and just one neighborhood, Smoaks is the 290th largest community in South Carolina.

-Unlike some towns, Smoaks isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Smoaks are a mix of both white- and blue-collar jobs.
+Smoaks is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Smoaks is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Smoaks who work in teaching (20.90%), community and social services (13.43%), and sales jobs (7.46%).

 Overall, Smoaks’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.